ZuInnoTe/spring-boot-angular-example/frontend/docs/ARCHITECTURE.md

 The backend emits content security policy HTTP headers.
 They are very strict and aim at avoiding XSS attacks and stealing user data/credentials.
 This may have impact on developing the frontend.
 However, instead of relaxing rules you should aim at making the frontend code compliant with those secrity rules.

+The application supports strict content-security-policies ***WITHOUT*** unsafe-*.
+We do so by letting the backend insert every request to the frontend a random nonce (see [backend documentation9](../../backend/docs/CONFIGURE.md)) that is included by the frontend to protect the scripts by using Angulars [ngCspNonce](https://angular.dev/best-practices/security#content-security-policy) mechanism (first one).

+For that we defined a placeholder "${cspNonce}" in [index.html](../src/index.html) that is replaced by a random nonce by the backend on every request.

 ## CSFR Token

 The backend implements a mechanism for protecting against cross-site request forgery attacks.
 We configured Angular so that it can properly read and use those tokens.